w3f/polkadot-wiki/includes/definitions.md

 *[Proof of Stake (PoS)]: A consensus system selecting participants based on staked tokens.
 *[Proof of Validity]: A proof verifying parachain state transitions.
 *[Proposal]: A potential network change to be voted on.
+*[Public Referendum]: A referendum initiated by any token holder.
+In OpenGov all referenda are public referenda.
+*[Redenomination]: The process of changing the supply of a token.
+DOT redenomination occurred on 21 August 2020, with one old DOT set to 100 new DOT.
 *[Referendum]: A vote on whether to accept a proposal.
 *[Runtime]: The state transition function defining blockchain state changes.
 *[Session]: A period with a constant validator set.